enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 ## Event handler

+We follow this process for all the `Mint` events in the [USDB/WETH pool](https://blastscan.io/address/0xf52B4b69123CbcF07798AE8265642793b2E8990C) on Uniswap V3:

-To aid comparison, we use each of the three methods in turn to get the USD price of the ETH during `Mint` events in the [USDB/WETH pool](https://blastscan.io/address/0xf52B4b69123CbcF07798AE8265642793b2E8990C) on Uniswap V3.
-We further use this USD price to calculate the USD value of the ETH deposited into the pool using the offChain and dex pool prices.
+1. Use each of the three methods in turn to get the USD price of 1 ETH
+2. For each of these three prices, calculate the total dollar value of ETH deposited into the pool by _eth_price * eth_deposited = usd_deposited_
+3. Compare the deposited dollar values to see which method is most accurate.

 `npx envio init`